 Laura May is Digital Editor at Just Another Magazine.
-We write about beauty, fashion, lifestyle, relationships, travel, trends and anything
+We write about beauty, fashion, lifestyle, relationships, travel and trends.

 While it’s easy to think that playtime is just a chance for kids to have a bit of fun — it’s actually also a really important part of their education.

 Play helps children to learn invaluable social and life skills that they’re going to need in later life, plus it gives them a better understanding of important concepts and lessons that are included in more formal education.
 Introducing educational toys to kids at a young age is a crucial part of this process.

 Play is one of the best ways that young children can earn about the world around them and develop important skills:

 Learning isn’t all about understanding concepts and remembering facts, it’s also about developing the social skills kids need to interact with others and form relationships.
 These kinds of things are harder to teach in a formal educational setting, but play helps kids collaborate and communicate with each other.
 They’ll naturally learn how to work together, share, and understand others.

 Playing with educational toys also helps kids learn how to solve problems.
 They have the space to start understanding cause and effect and test out their ideas to find solutions.
 It also encourages them to develop their creativity and learn from their mistakes without any judgment.